softprops/octopat/README.md

 ## Revoking tokens

 Since octopat is just an oauth application you can revoke tokens the [way you normal would](https://help.github.com/en/github/authenticating-to-github/reviewing-your-authorized-applications-oauth)

+## Why the oauth dance

+This CLI uses the [web application oauth flow](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow) to dispense personal access tokens.
+Historically this has also been possible through a separate authorizations API which is [now deprecated](https://developer.github.com/changes/2020-02-14-deprecating-oauth-auth-endpoint/).

 Doug Tangren (softprops) 2020